Rahima097/smart-event-client/README.md

 ## 👨‍💻 Author

-Built with ❤️ by [Your Name] as part of a Full-Stack Engineering Intern coding task.
+Built with ❤️ by [Rahima Kharun] as part of a Full-Stack Engineering Intern coding task.

 ---